 A lot of folks, were in disbelief at his lifestyle.
 But his frugality helped encouraged his readers to live way below their means.
 He helped question whether we were frugal enough.

 From 2012-2015, Jacob was lured back into full-time work as a quantitative investor at a private equity firm.
 Subsequently, he stopped writing about FIRE regularly.
 Despite his lack of posting, his website still gets a decent amount of traffic as people find his older work through search.

 The second site that really helped ignite the modern day FIRE movement is Financial Samurai.
 Sam started Financial Samurai in July 2009 with the motto, “achieving financial independence sooner, rather than later.”
 Millions of readers began to resonate with his message as they tried to make sense of the financial chaos during the recession.

 Three years after chronicling his FIRE journey, in 2012 at the age of 34, Sam retired from his full-time job in finance.
-It was a difficult choice to walk away because he was making a base salary of $250,000 to live free.
-Back then, walking away from such a large salary at such a young age was unheard of.
+It was a difficult choice to walk away because he was making a base salary of $250,000.
+Back then, retiring early at such a young age was unheard of.
 He credits being able to negotiate a severance package as a key catalyst.

 The severance paid for a full five years worth of his current living expenses.
 He argues that if you are going to retire early, you might as well try and negotiate a severance since you have nothing to lose.

 In 2015, Sam helped his then 34 year old wife negotiate a severance package to reach FIRE as well.
 He chronicles the experience in the post, How A High Performing Employee Can Negotiate A Severance Package.

 As of 2022, both Sam and his wife are still FIRE and still not working traditional day jobs.
 Their retirement income generates about $300,000 a year since 2020, which provides for a Fat FIRE lifestyle for four people in expensive San Francisco.

 Below is Financial Samurai’s latest FIRE portfolio for 2022.
 Sam has been able to generate over $300,000 a year in passive retirement income since 2019.